 Inflation Rate in Taiwan averaged 3.91 percent from 1960 until 2022, reaching an all time high of 61.45 percent in March of 1974 and a record low of -3.09 percent in October of 1970.
 This page provides the latest reported value for - Taiwan Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Taiwan Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Inflation Rate in Taiwan is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Taiwan to stand at 1.80 in 12 months time.
-In the long-term, the Taiwan Inflation Rate is projected to trend around 1.80 percent in 2020, according to our econometric models.
+Inflation Rate in Taiwan is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Taiwan Inflation Rate is projected to trend around 1.00 percent in 2023, according to our econometric models.